camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 '
 ```

-6. Verify that the backup can be found in the shared S3 bucket
+6. Verify that the backup can be found in the shared S3 bucket:

 ```bash
 kubectl --context $CLUSTER_RECREATED exec -n $CAMUNDA_NAMESPACE_RECREATED -it $ELASTIC_POD -- curl -XGET "http://localhost:9200/_snapshot/camunda_backup/_all"